CiscoDevNet/cloud-security/Cloudlock/Splunk/Cisco Cloudlock Splunk App/README.md

 This documentation is provided “as is” and all express or implied conditions, representations and warranties, including implied warranty of merchantability, fitness for a particular purpose or non-infringement are hereby disclaimed, except to the extent that such disclaimers are held to be legally invalid.
 The information contained in this documentation is subject to change without notice.
 Cisco recommends you periodically check this site to ensure you are utilizing the most current version of this documentation.
 Add or select the user, then add the roles cloudlock_read and cloudlock_write to the inheritance list:

-The inherited capabilities will resemble this:

-Add the cloudlock index to the list of indexes and indexes searched by default:

-The user now has access to the Cloudlock Splunk App.